It is fun and rewarding!

 - Demonstrated interest in non-profit organizations, working in a cross-cultural and professional environment, human rights, child advocacy issues, social justice, community development, social media and publication, and using available communication tools to present the program to various interested groups;

-- Agreement: Understand and agree to Morning Star Internship guidelines and policies and must be at least 18 years of age.
+- Agreement: Understand and agree to Morning Star Internship guidelines and policies.

 General terms and conditions

-- Interns are accepted throughout the year; for a period of normally three to six months;
+- Interns are accepted throughout the year; for a minimum period of three months;

 - Upon selection for an internship placement an ‘Internship Agreement’ is forwarded to the confirmed candidate for signature and returned prior to an agreed starting date;